 The school nurse works with the health department on contact tracing.
 Once this occurs, the school nurse will notify eligible students, parents, teachers, and employees if they were exposed to COVID-19 at school.
 The health department will notify those who are considered “high risk” if they were exposed to COVID-19 at school.

 What is the Difference Between Quarantine and Isolation?

 Quarantine is for people who may have been exposed to COVID-19, but aren’t sick yet.
 Isolation is for people who are sick, have symptoms of COVID-19 or has tested positive for COVID-19.

 Quarantine keeps you away from others so you don’t infect someone else without knowing it.
-Symptoms of COVID-19 may appear 2-14 days after exposure.
-Students will be required to quarantine if they were exposed to COVID-19.
-This means you were in close contact with someone who has COVID-19.
-Close contact means you were closer than 6 feet from someone who has the virus for 15 minutes or more.
+Symptoms of COVID-19 may appear days after exposure.
+Students and employees may be required to quarantine if they were exposed to COVID-19.

-- The student, teacher, or staff member does not have symptoms of COVID-19.
+- The person who was exposed does not have any symptoms of COVID-19.

 Outbreaks can happen in one area (like a classroom) or extend more widely (like a school or district)

 1 case in a classroom is not considered an outbreak

 - Only individuals who were in close contact will be notified and required to quarantine at home for the designated 10 days